patleahy/typecsv/README.md

 # TypeCsv

-Displays a CSV with each column in a different color.
+Windows console program to displays a CSV with each column in a different color.
 ```
     typecsv <filepath>
 ```